-James Spottiswoode is a parapsychologist who has worked for an array of government-funded projects investigating psychokinesis and ESP.
+James Spottiswoode is a parapsychologist who has worked on an array of government-funded projects investigating psychokinesis and ESP.
 He also worked with the Stanford Research Institute during its CIA-funded remote viewing program, known as the Star Gate Project.
-During his time studying telepathy, Spottiswoode ran experiments testing quantum optics and extremely low frequency electromagnetic waves on psychic functions.
+During his time studying telepathy, Spottiswoode ran experiments testing quantum optics and extremely low-frequency electromagnetic waves on psychic functions.

-In addition to discovering the sidereal effect, Spottiswoode found correlations between solar wind and geomagnetic activity on his measurements of anomalous cognition.
+In addition to discovering the sidereal effect, Spottiswoode found correlations between solar wind and geomagnetic activity in his measurements of anomalous cognition.

 But with all of this evidence, is remote viewing actually real?
 What did Spottiswoode make of all of this?
 While his goal was to look empirically at the data and not attempt to measure the quality of the successful sessions, he concluded that the effect sidereal time had on remote viewing was indeed real.
 He collected data from a new sample of 1015 trials to verify his findings on the original set, reaching the same conclusion.
 But could there have been a more mundane explanation?